BSC-CNS-EAPM/horus/README.md

     conda activate horus
     ```

-4. Run the build command
+4. Make sure you are on the root folder of the project and run the following command:

     ```
     npm run build